L Line (RTD)

-The L Line is a light rail line which is part of the light rail system operated by the Regional Transportation District in the Denver–Aurora Metropolitan Area in Colorado.
-The L Line opened as part of a service change in 2018 and is formed by a truncated section of the D Line, which formerly served the route.
+The L Line is a Regional Transportation District (RTD) light rail line that serves stations exclusively in downtown Denver, Colorado.
+It began operations as a part of RTD's January 2018 service change along the Central Line and was formed by a truncated section of the D Line, which formerly served the route.
+It is colored yellow on system maps.